Dan Brodkin

 [Bahasa Indonesia]

-I'm a fifth-year PhD candidate in Linguistics at UC Santa Cruz.
+I'm a Postdoctoral Fellow in Syntax at the University of Pennsylvania.
 My research is centered around syntax and prosody, with an empirical focus on Mandar (Austronesian).
 I believe that careful work on lesser-studied languages can shed light on the most fundamental questions in generative theory.

 My research program investigates the emergence of A-like locality restrictions around low A'-movement.
 In earlier work, I have defended an ergative analysis of the Austronesian voice system in Mandar, argued that vocabulary insertion must occur in a global and parallel phonological evaluation, built an analysis of Mandar clause structure from the facts of prosodic phrasing, and documented a case of phonological displacement to the intonational phrase edge.